pivot-access-ltd/bma-offline-docs/src/about-machines-5080.md

 Everything that happens to a machine under MAAS control conforms to a specific life-cycle.
 All MAAS machines are in a named state, or in transition between states.
 Most of these transitions are user-controlled.
 Only the "failure" state is reached under the direction of MAAS, when a user's request for certain state changes can't be successfully completed.

-In general, the various states and transitions can be summarized in a diagram:
+In general, the various states and transitions can be summarised in a diagram:

 <a href="https://discourse.maas.io/uploads/default/original/2X/1/117137e9340ef58bf73111fb8d8cbf1b7efdce9f.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/1/117137e9340ef58bf73111fb8d8cbf1b7efdce9f.jpeg"></a>

-The light green boxes -- and the light blue box ("RELEASING") represent the normal progression of a machine from newly-enlisted to deployed (in use) and back.
+The light green boxes -- and the light blue box ("RELEASING") -- represent the normal progression of a machine from newly-enlisted to deployed (in use) and back.
 This normal progression could be considered the standard MAAS life-cycle:

 - Machines are enlisted by MAAS, and assigned a status of "NEW",  when (1) they are enabled to network boot, and (2) they are on a subnet accessible to MAAS.
 New machines can be used by MAAS, or deleted if they are not intended for MAAS use.
 A common practice is to simply define a desired subnet in MAAS, allow connected devices to be enlisted, and then delete the machines that MAAS shouldn't control.
 These excluded machines might include switches, routers, printers, or unrelated servers that happen to be on the same network, among others.